List of endangered languages in Canada: Dogrib

 There are about 2,640 speakers of the language in the Canadian Northwest Territories from the Great Slave Lake to the Great Bear Lake.
 Dogrib phonology is rather intricate and is organized into 5 levels.
 The first person to write a book in Dogrib was Herb Zimmerman, who translated the Bible into the language in 1981.
 Unlike many other Native American languages, there are children who are fluent in the language.
+It is part of the Northern Athabaskan language family.